 An analysis technique using binary decision diagrams (BDD) analyzes the Boolean function of combinational logic and error propagation efficiently [12].
 A technique proposed in an earlier report [13] evaluates the logical behavior of the circuit and the error propagation using a Probabilistic Transfer Matrix (PTM) and Ideal Transfer Matrix (ITM).
 In [14], error propagation considering logical masking is evaluated using error propagation rules with four-value logic.
-However, the accuracy of this technique degrades because of re-convergent paths because the signal correlation of errors is not considered on re-convergent paths.
+However, the accuracy of this technique is degraded because of re-convergent paths because the signal correlation of errors is not considered on re-convergent paths.
 Chen proposed the Correlation Coefficient Method (CCM) considering signal correlation [15].
-In this technique, error propagation is modeled as a function.
-The model is implemented by Boolean combinational logic and is connected to the circuit under evaluation.
+In this technique, error propagation is modeled as a Boolean function.
+The model is implemented by combinational logic and is connected to the circuit under evaluation.
 The error propagation considering logical masking is evaluated by the signal probability of the circuit.
-The signal probability, the probability p(x) that a signal x is "1", is calculated using a technique proposed in an earlier report [16].
-This technique realizes fast and accurate error propagation analysis considering logical masking.
+The signal probability, the probability p(x) that a signal x is "1", is calculated using an earlier reported technique [16] that realizes fast and accurate error propagation analysis considering logical masking.
 As described in this paper, CCM is used for logical masking analysis, but the proposed technique is not restricted to the analysis technique.

-Figure 3.
-Re-convergent path having two paths with different propagation delays.
+Fig. 3 Re-convergent path having two paths with different propagation delays.

-C. Re-convergent Path
+2.3 Re-Convergent Path

 A re-convergent path comprises a series of two or more paths with a common source register or gate (divergent site) and a common sink register or gate (convergent site) as shown on the left side of Fig. 3.
 Generally, the propagation delay differs among paths, so the timing by which an SEU reaches a convergent site differs for each path.
 Figure 3 shows a case in which the SEU propagates through CL0 and CL1 and converges at a two input AND gate.
-Assuming that the propagation delay of CL0 is longer than that of CL1, a time region A exists when an SEU reaches only node j because of the difference of propagation delay.
+Assuming that the propagation delay of CL_0 is longer than that of CL_1 , a time region A exists when an SEU reaches only node j because of the difference of propagation delay.
 Then, whether an SEU is masked or not is determined by the logical function and inputs of the gate.
-The SEU from the divergent site exhibits causes node k only in region A in this case.
-When an SEU occurs at FF_a in a certain timing, the SEU might be sampled at FF_b in the next clock edge.
+The SEU propagates to node k only in time region A in this case.
+When an SEU occurs at FFa in a certain timing, the SEU might be sampled at FFb in the next clock edge.
 To conduct accurate analyses of the masking effects for SEU propagation, a difference of propagation delay on the re-convergent path must be considered.
-However, conventional techniques do not consider masking effects on the re-convergent path [12-15].
+However, conventional techniques do not consider masking effects on the re-convergent path [12]-[15].